felixrabe-attic/gentlefn--gentle-tp-da92/README.txt

 Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA
+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+The file lgpl-2.1.txt, included in the library's distribution, contains the license text.

 Dependencies